rajeetharan/Basics-of-sensor-fusion---Project-work/README.md

 c.
 HSV_filter.py

-This program is a sub program in case of using Camera_shape_detection.py in different environments( light intensity level ) or different colors.This programis used to calibrate and find the lower and Upper HSV values to do the thresholding operation of camera and filter our interested colorspace.
+This program is a sub program in case of using Pi_camera.py in different environments( different light intensity level ) or different colors.This programis used to calibrate in other words to find the lower and Upper HSV values to do the thresholding operation of camera and filter our interested colorspace.
 We can figureout our HSV values and place it in the " Pi_camera.py " low and upper  hsv values.